First of all, what is an infographic? Information graphics or infographics are graphic visual representations of information, data or knowledge.

 Strategy 3: Use an Infographic to get free publicity

-I saw a great example of this recently when a pharmacist in the United Kingdom released an infographic that explained what happens to your body one hour after drinking a can of coke.
+A great example of this is an infographic released by a pharmacist in the United Kingdom that explained what happens to your body one hour after drinking a can of coke.

 Within a few days, this interesting infographic had been shared in hundreds of publications around the world.

 The pharmacist got a huge number of people to visit his website and created valuable publicity around the world for his business.

 One of the keys to infographics is that they are designed to be shared.